bozsahin/dyop/README.md

 # dyop
 Legacy C code (K&amp;C) for Dynamic Order-preserving partitioning.

-It may stil compile  in a compiler with K&C mode, like this one https://docs.oracle.com/cd/E19205-01/819-5265/bjaay/index.html.
+Written in 1986, It may stil compile  in a compiler with K&C mode, like this one https://docs.oracle.com/cd/E19205-01/819-5265/bjaay/index.html.

 The file system is the one reported in: